lisa-lumos/designing-data-intensive-applications/09-consistency-and-consensus.md

 Total order broadcast is asynchronous: messages are guaranteed to be delivered reliably in a fixed order, but there is no guarantee about when a message will be delivered (so one recipient may lag behind the others).
 By contrast, linearizability is a recency guarantee: a read is guaranteed to see the latest value written.

+A linearizable compare-and-set register and total order broadcast are both equivalent to consensus.

+## Distributed Transactions and Consensus
+- Leader election: Consensus is important to avoid a bad failover, resulting in a split brain situation in which two nodes both believe themselves to be the leader.
+- Atomic commit: In a database that supports transactions spanning several nodes or partitions, we have the problem that a transaction may fail on some nodes but succeed on others.
+If we want to maintain transaction atomicity, we have to get all nodes to agree on the outcome of the transaction: either they all abort/roll back (if anything goes wrong) or they all commit (if nothing goes wrong).
+This instance of consensus is known as the atomic commit problem.

+Distributed systems can usually achieve consensus in practice.

+`Two-phase commit` is an algorithm for achieving atomic transaction commit across multiple nodes—i.e., to ensure that either all nodes commit or all nodes abort.